 The area in Mesopotamia that we refer to as Sumer was actually not a single country with any centralized form of government.
 Instead, it was a region that consisted of separate city-states that were ruled by their own ruler and often had their own special patron deity.
 Though trading with its neighbors, each city had their own independent economy that was generally based on agriculture and local goods.

-The most prominent Sumerian city-states of Eridu, Nippur, Lagash, Uruk, Kish, and Ur all were along the Tigris and Euphrates rivers and were surrounded by plots of farmland that were considered to belong to the local god or deity.
-Each citizen of a city-state was dedicated to the deity (or deities) and considered to be part of a temple community consisting of priests, farmers, craftsmen, fishermen, gardeners, stonecutters, merchants, and sometimes even slaves.
-Life revolved around the ziggurat, the large stepped temples found in nearly all Sumerian cities and dedicated to a particular god or several deities.
+The most prominent Sumerian city-states of Eridu, Nippur, Lagash, Uruk, Kish, and Ur all were along the Tigris and Euphrates rivers surrounded by plots of farmland that were considered to belong to the local god or deity.
+Each citizen of a city-state was dedicated to the deity (or deities) and considered to be part of a temple community consisting of priests, farmers, craftsmen, fishermen, gardeners, stone cutters, merchants, and sometimes even slaves.
+Life in Sumerian socieity revolved around the ziggurat, the large stepped temples found in nearly all Sumerian cities and dedicated to a particular god or several deities.

 At the head of each city-state was the king.
 Along with being the temporal ruler, the king also acted as a sort of representative of the gods, thus having a religious role as well.
 Of course, one man, however divinely favored, can’t run a kingdom, so the king had several nobles and priests to help him to administer his realm.
 Like any absolute ruler, the king’s word was law and his people were expected, if not forced, to obey his every command.
 Of course in return, the king was expected to rule justly and to be the protector of his people.
 This also made him head of the army which was supported with taxes extracted from the people and the goods that they produced and sold.
 Scribes assisted in recording all financial contracts, taxes, sales of goods and other matters of important business.
 Special officials carefully monitored the sale of goods.
 Foreign goods coming from other city-states, either by boat along the rivers or by ox-drawn carts were generally heavily taxed.
 Most cities also had a standard system of weights and measures that helped with both commerce and record keeping.